High school summer enrichment program and SAT/ACT Preparatory Program for rising juniors and seniors

 K-12TH GRADE PROGRAMS

-- SAT Prep program: Rising 11th and 12th graders
+SAT Prep program: This program is designed for rising 11th and 12th graders interested in Pharmacy as a career.

 UNDERGRADUATE PROGRAMS

-Pharm Step 2 program applications for summer 2024 will be posted January 2024.
-Ideal for rising junior and senior undergraduate students interested in Pharmacy as a career.
+This program is designed and developed for rising junior and senior undergraduate students interested in Pharmacy as a career.

 GRADUATE/PROFESSIONAL PROGRAMS